 - Compare & study grocery store products - check the labels and choose items with less fat, less sugar & minimal preservatives

 - Avoid snacking while cooking meals - sip on a cup of green or peppermint tea

-- Stop eating for a minute or two several times during your meal and place the utensils down - every small step towards behavioral change is a win
+- Stop eating for a minute or two several times during your meal and place the utensils down - every small step towards behavioural change is a win

 - Freeze left-overs or use for lunch the next day to reduce portion sizes & avoid over eating

-- Limit alcohol - be aware and make behavioral changes if necessary
+- Limit alcohol - be aware and make behavioural changes if necessary

 - Avoid buffet style restaurant or buffet style home eating - very easy to over eat.
 But every now & then will not be a problem